Get tasty recipes delivered to your inbox! Sign up now

 • Pour the orange sauce over the tofu and bring to a gentle boil.
 Toss to coat.

-• Reduce heat to low and simmer until the sauce thickens and coats the tofu, about 15–20 minutes.
+• Reduce the heat to low and simmer until the sauce thickens and coats the tofu, about 15–20 minutes.
+The glaze is ready when it coats a spoon and has reduced by about half.

 • Season with salt and pepper to taste.
 Serve over rice or noodles and top with sesame seeds, chopped green onion, red pepper, and cilantro (optional).